 Enlist Family Members

 The quarantine was a tedious experience, so many individuals will be feeling bored and disinterested in doing the things they love most.
-If any member of your family is feeling the lockdown blues, then get them involved in your decluttering project.
+If any family member is feeling the lockdown blues, get them involved in your decluttering project.
 Ask them to help you make your home more habitable and create a safe, comfortable space for your entire household.
 Having a comfortable home is vital to everyone’s wellbeing, including your family’s, so ask them to be a part of making your home a great space for everyone.

 Consider Donating To ReStore

-When you’re trying to find somewhere to take your used items, consider Dorchester Habitat for Humanity’s ReStore.
-Our store allows you to donate used items, including:
+When you’re trying to find somewhere to take your used items, consider Dorchester Habitat for Humanity’s ReStore, our store allows you to donate used items, including:

 - Functioning Appliances